-I would recommend using the Solarwind tools to monitor the switch memory performance and getting alerts before it switch goes into that state. use this link provided¬† to download the free trial from¬† Solarwind monitoring tools
+I would recommend using the Solarwind tools to monitor the switch memory performance and get alerts before the switch goes into that state. use this link provided¬† to download the free trial from¬† Solarwind monitoring tools

-link for the bug and Cisco explanation and in our case this was due to switch configured for Radius authentication with every port configured for 802.1x authentication with Cisco ISE
+link for the bug and Cisco explanation in our case, this was due to the switch configured for Radius authentication with every port configured for 802.1x authentication with Cisco ISE

 if you run into this type of error – I recommend that to call Cisco support to see what may be causing this in ¬†your case